box/boxcli/docs/tokens.md

 ## `box tokens:get`

-Get a token.
-Returns the service account token by default
+Generate a new access token.
+Returns a service account token for the default environment unless --user-id is specified.

 ```
 USAGE